aleshaleksey/fansys23/06-abilities.md

 **Type**: (Natural/Supernatural, Class B)

 **Description**: You can see in low light conditions (eg a starry night) as if it was daytime.
 However, you cannot see in pitch black (a sealed cave or the oceanic abyss).
+A character with low-light vision treats dim light (such as the illumination between the "bright" and "dim" radius of a torch) as bright light, it will then treat a radius twice that as dim light.
+Thus if the "dim light" radius of a torch ends within 40ft, a character with "low-light vision" would see within 40ft of the torch as if it were in bright light, and between 40-80ft as if it were in dim light.

 **Prerequisites**: 15 MP dice.